jd41/pnd-review/neuraldesign_review_talk.rst

 Highlighted notes
 -----------------
+pictures that belong together: 296/300: auditory vs vestibular cells 292/100: size of axons, vestibular is biggest

 Chapter 2: Information processing in simple organisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - **Page 39/Figure 2.2:** Mechanism by which E. coli processes information about glucose/lactose concentration in environment; only synthesizes lactase if no glucose, but lactase